Toxiproxy client and server

 add_slicer(n, v, ug)

-When you call recv with BSD sockets and TCP you may receive some or all of your data.
-Some people assume that recv corresponds to each send but in reality TCP is a stream-oriented protocol.
+When you call recv on sockets with TCP you may receive some or all of your data.
 The slicer takes received data and splits them up into multiple sends.
 Where n is the average byte no of a packet, v is the variation in bytes of an average packet, and ug is the microseconds to sends by.

 There are tests that show usage for all of the above toxics.
 See tests/test_toxid.py for an example.